ctrekker/PlutoPublish.jl/README.md

 By passing in the `publish` function exported by `PlutoPublish` we listen for publishing requests inside notebooks and will automatically push updates when we do get requests.

-And that's pretty much it!!
 Once you've got a notebook open that you want to publish, just add a cell with the following code in it:

 ```julia
 PUBLISH = true;